Skip to main content

 • Occasional travelers

-If you’re someone who crosses the border frequently, an annual policy could save you money.
+If you’re someone who crosses the border frequently, an annual Mexico auto policy could save you money.
 Instead of buying separate short-term policies every time you visit Mexico, an annual policy offers year-round coverage.
 The cost of annual coverage can range from a few hundred to over a thousand dollars, depending on the type of vehicle, your coverage needs, and your driving history.

 Annual coverage is great for: